gruntjs/grunt-docs/Creating-plugins.md

 3. Run `grunt-init gruntplugin` in an empty directory.
 4. Run `npm install` to prepare the development environment.
 5. Author your plugin.
-6. Run `npm publish` to publish the grunt plugin to npm!
+6. Run `npm publish` to publish the Grunt plugin to npm!

 ## Notes

 ### Naming your task

-The "grunt-contrib" namespace is reserved for tasks maintained by the grunt team, please name your task something appropriate that avoids that naming scheme.
+The "grunt-contrib" namespace is reserved for tasks maintained by the Grunt team, please name your task something appropriate that avoids that naming scheme.

 ### Debugging
 Grunt hides error stack traces by default, but they can be enabled for easier task debugging with the `--stack` option.
-If you want grunt to always log stack traces on errors, create an alias in your shell.
+If you want Grunt to always log stack traces on errors, create an alias in your shell.
 Eg, in bash, you could do `alias grunt='grunt --stack'`.

 ### Storing task files